According to Google Trends, interest in content marketing has been on the rise since January 2011.

 Some people like to make a distinction between the terms content strategy and content marketing strategy.
 The distinction, they suggest, is best explained with a Russian doll: a smaller strategy is inside a larger one.

 In this case, a content marketing strategy is the smaller strategy inside the larger one, content strategy.

 There is some truth to this.

-Content strategy, according to Kristina Halvorson and Melissa Rach, involves the planning, creation, governance, and maintenance of content, whereas content marketing strategy focuses on the narrow discipline of marketing content.
+Content strategy involves the planning, creation, governance, and maintenance of content, whereas content marketing strategy focuses on the narrow discipline of marketing content.

 Fair enough, but I think this distinction is confusing and needless because we can also talk about content marketing strategy as the planning, creation, governance, and maintenance of content … and not lose any sleep.